Holmes7/holmes7.github.io/src/pages/posts/unix-pipes.md

 description: A few days ago, I wanted to preview a massive 1.1 GB file stored on an S3 bucket.
 Downloading it would take a lot of time so I asked my senior for help, and he told me to run the usual aws copy file command with the unix tool head.
 I received the results within seconds, but the underlying process was not intuitive to me.
 Trying to uncover this magic ...
 ---

-A few days ago, I wanted to preview a massive 1.1 GB file stored on an S3 bucket.
-Downloading it would take a lot of time so I asked my senior for help, and he told me to run the usual aws copy file command with the unix tool head.
-I got the results in mere seconds but what exactly happened at the lower level wasn't intuitive to me.
-Trying to uncover this magic, my research led me to a variety of topics and this blog aims to explore those discoveries.
+A few days ago, I wanted to preview the first few lines of a massive 1.1 GB file stored on an S3 bucket.
+Downloading it would have taken a lot of time so I asked my senior for help, and he told me to run the usual aws copy file command with the unix tool head.
+I expected it to still take a lot of time but surprisingly I got the results in a few seconds.

+How did the aws command know when to stop downloading?
+I couldn't figure it out and it seemed like magic to me.
+Trying to uncover this "magic", my research led me to a variety of low-level concepts  and this blog aims to explore those discoveries.

 ## What's the magic?